na-na-hi/renget/archive/BulkGuide.md

 Ability: Poison Point
 He's the leader of Team Masquerade, alongside their eyes and ears.
 He and his partner have worked as bounty hunters for over seven years, yet he lacks any sort of arrogance, remaining cordial and friendly with Team Yin-Yang in spite of their lesser experience, although he was a bit skeptical of Makuhita taking down Foi at first.
 His fighting style revolves around heavy use of footwork and evasion, alongside pumping opponents full of toxins and Venoshocking them.

+Roserade possesses some cleverness to him.
+When he was abducted by Lombre, he waited for Team Yin-Yang to show up and for Lombre to be absorbed in his interactions with them before setting himself free and attacking.
+He was also able to discern that Lombre only possessed killing intent towards the two of them.
+As Roserade predicted, Lombre let him live after he ensured Team Yin-Yang could run away.

 Empoleon:
 Sex: Male
 Ability: Torrent
 He's the muscle of Team Masquerade and was immensely prideful, to the point of blinding him to the good traits in those "lesser" than him.
 It was only after seeing the sheer amount of punishment Makuhita could take that these tendencies began to wane, with Empoleon admitting that he and Asana can "punch above their weight", and that brute strength doesn't solve everything - his utter lack of agility made him a sitting duck for the Twins.

+In Part 8.5, it's shown that he picked up Aqua Jet in order to help address his agility issues.
+It's also revealed that he takes his duties and bond with Roserade very seriously, willing to risk his life in order to protect him.
+If Lombre didn't talk him out of making a suicidal last charge, he would've gotten himself killed in the line of duty.

 #####Team Stakeout: